 - Initially connect the RPi with an ethernet cable to the main internet router and boot it up so it connects to the RemoteTx cloud servers.

-- With a browser go to ‘https://your-call-sign.remotetx.net/radio/’ and click on the Wifi button to turn on wifi and see the available wifi hotspots.
+‘https://your-call-sign.remotetx.net’ and log in with your username and password.
+Then click on the Wifi button to turn on wifi and see the available wifi hotspots.

 - Choose a wifi hotspot and enter it’s password to connect.
 (It may take up to 30 seconds to connect.
 If the wifi does not show up in the Local IP Address list you might need to click the ‘Refresh Status’ button.)